tensorflow/gnn/tensorflow_gnn/models/README.md

 # TF-GNN Models

+## Introduction

-This directory contains a selection of GNN models implemented with the TF-GNN library.
+This directory contains a collection of GNN models implemented with the TF-GNN library.
 Some of them offer reusable pieces that can be imported _next to_ the core TF-GNN library, which effectively makes them little libraries of their own.

-Indeed, each model comes with a README file that lists its maintainers and the intended level of stability and maintenance;
-please check before depending on it or anything beyond one-off experimentation.
+### Usage

-For example, if the hypothetical FancyNet model offered a convolution layer compatible with the standard NodeSetUpdate, its use would look like
+If, for example, the hypothetical FancyNet model offered a convolution layer compatible with the standard NodeSetUpdate, its use would look like

 ```python